schlotg/viage-sierpinski/README.md

 This a Viage implementation of the React Fiber Sierpinski demo to demostrate that Viage is fast and small.
 Viage is a modern, simple and light weight framework.
 You can find out more about it the [Viage Website](https://schlotg.github.io/#/home)

-To view a running version, click here: [Running Viage Sierpinksi](https://schlotg.github.io/sierpinski)
+To run the Viage version, click here: [Viage Sierpinksi](https://schlotg.github.io/sierpinski)

 To run the React Fiber version click here: [React Fiber Sierpinski](https://claudiopro.github.io/react-fiber-vs-stack-demo/fiber.html)